dymes-io/dymes/doc/dymes-components.md

 ```

-Development tool used to set up and test VSR cluster scenarios and manual integration testing.

 ---
 ### Workshop

+Development tool used for experimentation and manual integration testing of non-VSR components.

 ```mermaid
 flowchart TD